 #9 – You’ll generate tons of new ideas

 Writing a book forces you into a quicksand-like imaginative headspace.
-The more you write, the more you understand what else you can be writing and you end up in a pit of creativity that releases your mind and allows you to think outside the box.
+The more you write, the more you understand what else you can be writing, such as a book series or maybe other genres.
+And you end up in a pit of creativity that releases your mind and allows you to think outside the box.

 You practically get sucked into creative thinking.